Tropical enumeration of curves in blowups of the projective plane: Abstract

 \section{Abstract}

-This paper describes a method for recursively calculating Gromov-Witten invariants of arbitrary blowups of the projective plane.
+We describe a method for recursively calculating Gromov--Witten invariants of all blowups of the projective plane.
 This recursive formula is different from the recursive formulas due to G\"ottsche and Pandharipande in the zero genus case, and Caporaso and Harris in the case of no blowups.
-The formula is via a recursive computation of Gromov-Witten invariants relative a normal crossing divisor, and utilises a count of tropical curves.
+We use tropical curves and a recursive computation of Gromov--Witten invariants relative a normal crossing divisor.

-This paper shows how to compute Gromov-Witten invariants of blowups of the projective plan from relative Gromov-Witten invariants that may be computed using a recursion.
-Recursions calculating some of these invariants are already known.
-G\"ottsche and Pandharipande give a recursive formula for zero genus Gromov-Witten invariants of blowups of the plane in \cite{GPqc}.
-Caporaso and Harris in \cite{CH} show that the Gromov-Witten invariants of $\mathbb CP^{2}$ relative to a line may be calculated recursively, giving a method for calculating Gromov-Witten invariants of $\mathbb CP^{2}$ of any genus.
-This is extended by Vakil in \cite{VakilSurfaces} to a recursive formula for Gromov-Witten invariants of $\mathbb CP^{2}$ blown up at a small number of points.

-Our calculation of Gromov-Witten invariants of blowups of $\mathbb CP^{2}$ uses a recursive calculation of Gromov-Witten invariants of blowups of $\mathbb CP^{2}$ relative to a certain normal crossing divisor.
-We only count rigid curves with no constraints.
-The counts of curves constrained to pass through a collection of points may be recovered from these counts by blowing up these points, and counting rigid curves that intersect the new exceptional spheres once.
+This paper computes Gromov--Witten invariants of blowups of the projective plane from recursively computable relative Gromov--Witten invariants.
+Recursions calculating some such Gromov--Witten invariants are already known.
+G\"ottsche and Pandharipande give a recursive formula for zero-genus Gromov--Witten invariants of arbitary blowups of the plane in \cite{GPqc}.
+Caporaso and Harris in \cite{CH} show that the Gromov--Witten invariants of $\mathbb CP^{2}$ relative to a line may be calculated recursively, giving a method for calculating Gromov--Witten invariants of $\mathbb CP^{2}$ of any genus.
+This is extended by Vakil in \cite{VakilSurfaces} to a recursive formula for Gromov--Witten invariants of $\mathbb CP^{2}$ blown up at a small number of points, and further extended by Shoval and Shustin, then Brugall\`e in \cite{SS,Brugalle} to $\mathbb CP^{2}$ blown up at $7$ and $8$ points respectively.
+Our recursion gives a formula for (arbitary-genus) Gromov--Witten invariants\footnote{We only count rigid curves with no constraints --- the counts of curves constrained to pass through a collection of points may be recovered by blowing up these points, and counting rigid curves that intersect the new exceptional divisors once.} that is uniform in the number of blowups.

-My intent is that this paper should be readable to someone not familiar with exploded manifolds, however forgoing any serious use of exploded manifolds means that some precision of language is lost, and I do not include complete proofs.
+Behind our recursion are exploded manifolds, \cite{iec}, and the tropical gluing formula from \cite{gfgw}.
+Section \ref{background} contains some necessary background, including a simplified tropical gluing formula,